 When it comes to perks, these cards primarily offer standard benefits from their respective networks – they're mainly focused on providing top-notch rewards.

-Since they’re very similar in terms of benefits, the card with the best benefits is subjective, really coming down to user preference.
+Since they're very similar in terms of benefits, the card with the best benefits is subjective and really comes down to user preference.

 Best for low fees: MBNA Rewards World Elite Mastercard

-Comparing annual fees easily shows a winner: the MBNA Rewards World Elite Mastercard has a lower annual fee at $120, while the Cobalt’s is $191.88.
-The Cobalt fee is charged out in monthly installments, though.
+Comparing annual fees easily shows a winner: The MBNA Rewards World Elite Mastercard has a lower annual fee of $120, while the Cobalt's is $191.88.
+Keep in mind, though, that the Cobalt's fee is charged as monthly installments.

 Best insurance: MBNA Rewards World Elite Mastercard